ripmge/mgs/readme.md

 ```

 Provisioner containers use named volumes to store a run-once marker.
 Subsequent
-`docker compose up` runs reuse the VM disks and skip provisioning unless you
+`docker compose up` runs reuse the stored VM disks and skip provisioning unless you
 remove the relevant provisioner volume.

 To remove containers while preserving VM disks and provisioner state: